 This was a fairly high tech Boeing 737 for the time but it did not apparently automatically listen to the localizer signal to interpret the Morse Code, which the pilots also failed to do.
-They tuned in the proper frequency (110.3 IEKI) for the Localizer Runway 31 into Corpus Christi but the controller had recently selected the opposite runway (110.3 ICRP).
-Along their final approach path, Cabaniss Field Naval Outlying Field (KNGW) also had its localizer up for its Runway 31 with the same frequency but different Morse Code.
-The Boeing's avionics latched onto the back course of the nearer airport and the pilots assumed this was the localizer to the destination.
-As soon as they visually identified a Runway 31, the assumed it was the correct Runway 31 and landed.
+They tuned in the proper frequency (110.3 IEKI) for the Localizer Runway 31 into Corpus Christi but did not check the identifier by listening for the Morse code.
+They didn't know the controller had recently selected the opposite runway's localizer (110.3 ICRP) and that the localizer to Runway 31 was inactive.
+Along their final approach path, the pilots spotted Cabaniss Field Naval Outlying Field (KNGW), which also has a Runway 31.
+They assumed it was the correct Runway 31 and landed.
 They were wrong.

 Some aircraft will automatically listen to the Morse Code for you.
 But you still have to look for the ident and you cannot assume typing the identifier guarantees only the correct ILS will be tuned.
 More about this under the lessons learned.

 1997: Continental Airlines N16618 — The unmonitored approach